will-bell/ek505-homework2/README.md

 | Path on Brushfire Grid | Path on GVD | Path in Real Space |
 | --- | --- | --- |
 | ![](examples/Example4/PathOnBrushfire.png?raw=true) | ![](examples/Example4/PathOnGVD.png?raw=true) | ![](examples/Example4/PathOnRealSpace.png?raw=true)

+This result demonstrates some important properties of the GVD in the brushfire grid:

+* Accessibility

+  * A trajectory can be made to reach a point on the roadmap from any point in the free space.
+In this implementation, this is done by following the path of steepest ascent in       the brushfire potential from the goal until a point on the GVD is reached.

+* Connectivity

+  * Every point on the roadmap formed by the GVD is connected to every other point on the roadmap, so a trajectory can be made to reach any point on the roadmap from another.

+* Departability

+  * A trajectory can be made to reach a point in the free space from a point on the roadmap.
+In this implementation, this is done by following the path of steepest ascent in         the brushfire potential from the goal until a point on the GVD is reached then reversing this path.